ondemandenv/odmd-contracts-base/lib/utils/ONDEMANDENV_PLATFORM_schema.md

 #### **1a.
 Create the Handler Structure**

 Each service must have a complete handler package.
-This is typically located at `lib/handlers/` within your service directory.
+This is located at `services/<service>/lib/handlers/` within your service repository.

 ```
 services/my-service/lib/handlers/